gmagic10/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
+transactionNo  | The transaction No. amount  | Transaction amount(USD).
+refundAmount  | Refund amount(USD).
-transactionNo  | The token to modify the password, need in Step 2. amount  | The token to modify the password, need in Step 2. refundAmount  | The token to modify the password, need in Step 2. netReceivable  | The token to modify the password, need in Step 2. exchangeRate  | The token to modify the password, need in Step 2. alipayUserLoginId  | The token to modify the password, need in Step 2. refundInfo  | The token to modify the password, need in Step 2. hasRefund  | The token to modify the password, need in Step 2. supplierTransactionNo  | The token to modify the password, need in Step 2. transactionReferNo  | The token to modify the password, need in Step 2. currency  | The token to modify the password, need in Step 2. originalTransactionNo  | The token to modify the password, need in Step 2. refundTimeV2  | The token to modify the password, need in Step 2.
+netReceivable  | The token to modify the password, need in Step 2. exchangeRate  | The exchange rate. alipayUserLoginId  | The supplier's Alipay login ID. refundInfo  | The refund status in text. hasRefund  | Refund or not. supplierTransactionNo  | Supplier Transaction No. transactionReferNo  | Transaction refer No. currency  | Currency. originalTransactionNo  | Original transaction No. refundTimeV2  | Refund time in "YYMMDDhhmmss"(20170524051958) format.

 ## Transaction Detail

-> The above command returns JSON structured like this:
+> The API return JSON structured like this:

 ```json
 {